cncf/glossary/content/en/load-balancer.md

 ## Problem it addresses

-Modern applications and websites serve thousands of thousands of simultaneous requests from end-users.
+Modern applications and websites generally serve hundreds of thousands of simultaneous end-user requests.
 In order to handle all those requests, [horizontal scaling](/horizontal-scaling/) is nearly unavoidable.
 Unfortunately, [horizontal scaling](/horizontal-scaling/) introduces a new level of complexity which is, how to distribute the incoming traffic to all horizontally scaled services.
 This is where load balancers come in handy.